JrJessyLuo/SemiBonsai/README.md

 ## 4) How to Run SemiBonsai

 Below is the standard pipeline: Structurer → Resolver → Reasoner → Evaluation.
+You can use our benchmarks by unzip the datasets.zip.

 ### 4.1 Structurer
 ```bash